thehamiltonlab/thehamiltonlab.github.io/people/index.md

 </figure>
 {: .center}

-**You?** - You are you.
-You just need to have a love for biodiversity and want to study its evolution.
+**You?** - You just need to have a love for biodiversity and a desire to understand its evolution.